Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about real-world applications

 In \cite{huang2204continual}, the authors adopted a decentralized learning model for the study of brain metastasis identification, in which no central server is involved and the data is retained in the local center to comply with privacy regulations.
 Each center sequentially trains the model using locally available data and then passes the model to the next center.
 The learning process is facilitated through a technique called Synaptic Intelligence (SI), which plays a pivotal role in preserving essential model weights across different training centers.
 This method facilitates effective collaboration between multiple centers without sharing the actual patient data, thus respecting privacy concerns.
 The mathematical foundation of SI is based on the concept that the parameters that undergo significant changes during learning phases should be considered more important and, thus, less prone to modification in subsequent learning sessions.
-This is quantified using the following formula:

-where \(\Omega^{\mu}_k\) represents the importance of parameter \(k\) up to center \(\mu\), \({w}^v_k\) and \({w}^{v-1}_k\) are the parameter values after and before training at center \(v\) respectively, and \({w}^v_k\) measures the contribution of parameter \(k\) to the change in loss function observed during training at center \(v\).
-The term \(\xi\) is a small constant added to prevent division by zero.

-Once the importance weights \(\Omega^{\mu}_k\) are established, they are used to penalize changes to critical parameters in subsequent training sessions, thus ensuring that the knowledge acquired from previous tasks is not forgotten.
-This is implemented through an augmented loss function:
+Once the importance weights are established, they are used to penalize changes to critical parameters in subsequent training sessions, thus ensuring that the knowledge acquired from previous tasks is not forgotten. {A collaborative scenario across seven medical centers was simulated for 920 cases of enhanced T1 MRI brain transfer data \cite{van2016effects}.
+Using a decentralized joint learning framework, the model flows between centers via cyclic weight shifting and incorporates synaptic intelligence (SI) algorithms to prevent catastrophic forgetting. terative training further improved sensitivity to 0.914, matching centralized data pooling performance while reducing false positives to \textless 1 per volume.}

-where $\mathcal{L}_{seg}$ is the segmentation loss, $c$ is a trade-off parameter, $w_k$ is the current parameter set during training and ${w}^{\mu-1}_k$ are the parameter values before and after training at center $\mu$.